-A commercial development corporation is a non-profit association that aims to promote an area’s economic development.
+A commercial development corporation (SDC) is a non-profit association that aims to promote the economic development of a commercial zone.

-The borough council determines the limits of a commercial zone, within which one sole commercial district can be formed.
+The borough council determines the limits of a commercial zone, within which companies become members of the commercial development corporation.

 Montréal supports commercial development corporations.
-In particular, the city bills and collects annual contributions.
+In particular, the city bills, collects and distributes annual contributions.

 To have voting rights at corporation meetings, members must have paid their annual contribution.